Kiwasthal/todo-list/README.md

 Here is the <a href="https://kiwasthal.github.io/todo-list/"> project's demo </a>.

 As a side note, the project was build with a purpose of incorporating some of the OOP principles, however , taking a look at the overall result , many compositional changes could be made to improve readability and code repetition.
-Some of the functionality is stored in modules compromising the sole responsibility principle , perhaps a future-build should incorporating more modules along the lines of SOLID stereotypes.
+Some of the functionality is stored in modules compromising the sole responsibility principle , perhaps a future-build should incorporate added modules along the lines of SOLID stereotypes.